thanasisk/euclides-api/README.md

 If you do not want/do not have Docker, `go build -o euclides && DEBUG=true ./euclides` should do the trick.
 Remember to run `file(1)` on the binary to dispell a common Golang misconception :-)
+## Read the source!
+Especially comments!
+See above
+## Some security measures
+We do not run as root
 ## Configuration
 - Configuration is 12-factor(-ish) via env variables.
 Sane defaults are provided
 - `DEBUG` - set to `TRUE` for debug mode - any other value or lack thereof means